yp717/personal-site-v2/content/projects/Sudoku Checker/sudoku-checker.md

 2 5 7 4 8 9 3 6 1
 1 8 4 7 6 3 2 5 9
 ```
+The program read the name of an input text file containing a sudoku from the user, read the input from the file and printed the sudoku on the screen.
+It then determined whether the sudoku is a valid and printed the outcome on the screen.
+There are many ways to solve this problem.
+I started with a simple brute force approach and then it became progressively more interesting.

 ![Kitten Two](/thumbnail.png)